 Yosemite Lakes RV Resort is a private camping RV/tent campground set on 400 acres along the South Fork Tuolumne River six miles from the Park entrance.
 With 254 full hook-ups, 130 tent sites, and a variety of cabin and yurt setups, Yosemite Lakes Public RV Camping is big enough to accommodate any size group.

 Lilaskog Resort is a six bedroom lodge capable of handling large groups located atop a mountain in the Stanislaus National Forest just minutes from our trip meeting spots.
 Lillaskog can accommodate family reunions, bachelor parties, business retreats, weddings and other group activities.
 Minimum stay is 2 nights.
+Inquire about a Tuolumne Trip with a Lillaskog stay package.

 The Groveland Trip Advisor Vacation Rental Page lists several properties that can accommodate groups, most of these are located in the area of Pine Mountain Lake, a vacation and retirement community located adjacent to Groveland.
 Rates are reasonable, and the area’s proximity to both the Tuolumne River and Yosemite National Park make it a popular choice.